-What is the cost of living index?
+What is a cost of living index?

 A cost of living index lets you compare how much it costs in one area compared to another.
 By comparing the cost of living in different cities and regions, you can better understand how far your salary can go in different parts of the country.

 The U.S. government doesn’t publish an official cost of living index.
 However, the Bureau of Labor Statistics publishes the Consumer Price Index (CPI), which measures the cost of goods and services changes over time for various geographic areas.
 Some cost of living indexes use CPI data in their calculations.
-Several organizations have created a cost of living index to track and report the cost of living in various regions of the country.
+Several organizations have created their own cost of living index to track and report the cost of living in various regions of the country.

-Some of the most used cost of living indexes include:
+Some of the most-used cost of living indexes include: